 Operating taxes.
 The Russian Federation also has various other taxes, which are assessed on NCC's activities.
 These taxes are included as a component of operating expense in the statement of comprehensive income.

 Payments based on the shares of the parent company.
-NCC grants the right to some employees of NCC to purchase equity instruments of Moscow Exchange on the terms settled in individual contracts.
+Group grants to some employees of NCC: